 On the other hand, Titan, HUL, PowerGrid, NTPC, and L&T were among the top laggards, shedding up to 4.18 percent.

-A sharp recovery in the rupee also lifted the market mood, traders said.
+Traders said that a sharp recovery in the rupee also lifted the market mood.
 The rupee soared by 62 paise to settle at 76.06 (provisional) against the US dollar.

 “Indian benchmark indices traded positive, boosted by financials and IT.
 Hopes of another stimulus package are giving some support to the markets.